Max Otte: Relationship with Alternative for Germany

+Since the party started in 2013, CDU member Otte had expressed his sympathy for the AfD in many ways.

 Before the 2017 German federal election Otte said he would vote for the Alternative for Germany (AfD) and argued in favor of a coalition government between the CDU and the AfD.
 In January 2022 Otte became nominee of the AfD for the 2022 German presidential election.
 As a consequence he was expelled from the CDU temporarily and moreover faced expulsion proceedings for a permanent exclusion.
 The proceedings concluded on 3 August 2022 with the expected result of Otte's formal expulsion from the CDU.

-Before being nominated as the AfD candidate for the presidency, Max Otte donated at least 30,000 euros to the party, like research by NDR and WDR showed.
+Before being nominated as the AfD candidate for the presidency, Max Otte donated at least 30,000 euros to the district association of party leader Tino Chrupalla.
 AfD party representatives deny a connection to his candidacy.

 New Hambach Festival

 On 5 May 2018, Otte was the organizer of the New Hambach Festival.
 The event was attended by around 1,200 visitors and various speakers from the right-wing populist camp, including Jörg Meuthen, Thilo Sarrazin and Vera Lengsfeld, who wanted to continue the tradition of the Hambach Festival of 1832.

 Even before the event, Melanie Amann pointed out in Der Spiegel a method "in the right-wing milieu" of claiming historical dates and places for oneself and drawing one's own "actions as a logical continuation of the work of heroic role models."
 Otte denied to the magazine that this was an AfD event.
 However, he said, the "AfD is also the only party that openly addresses the basic problem of this country.
-Namely, "we are witnessing the dismantling of everything we can be proud of."
+Namely, we are witnessing the dismantling of everything we can be proud of."

 The event was held again in 2019 and 2020.